flame/blis/docs/Discord.md

 Once you decipher the invite link, you shouldn't enter it into your web browser immediately.
 Instead, copy it to your clipboard so it's ready to use in the appropriate step within the next section, [Joining the BLIS server](#joining-the-blis-server).

-Here's an example link (for demonstration purposes only): `https://discord.gg/abC2jUVeip`
+Here's an example invite link (for demonstration purposes only): `https://discord.gg/abC2jUVeip`

 Notice that the link consists of `https://discord.gg/` followed by a 10-character string consisting of lower- and upper-case letters, and (typically) one numerical digit.